-The first two conversations are with Mariana Martinez Balvanera of the collective that attend to biocultural diversity in Mexico Cocina CoLaboratorio and Malini Kochupllai who is part of the team that run Tenacious Bee Collective based in Himachal Pradesh, India.
+The first two conversations are with Mariana Martinez Balvanera of the collective Cocina CoLaboratorio that create spaces of biocultural diversity in Mexico and Malini Kochupllai who is part of the team that run Tenacious Bee Collective based in Himachal Pradesh, India.
 They bring scientists, researchers, artists and community together to restore and care for indigenous technologies and foodscapes.

-We also produced a collaborative text which will be part of the disorganising workbook.
+We produced a collaborative text which is part of the disorganising workbook.
 And a workshop: disorganising metabolisms which asked how we can disorganise our relationships with global economies through our metabolisms?